 Plus, you can pick from an array of journeys that last three to 21 days, with destinations like Alaska, Cuba, Hawaii and many others on the list.
 As a bonus, U.S. News & World Report pointed out that Norwegian has special cabins designed for solo travelers.

 You don’t need to have a lot of cash on hand to book a Norwegian trip — just $50 will reserve your spot in certain types of rooms (if you book early enough).
-Plus, once you finally pay for your trip, you won’t have sticker shock from the price — a 13-day trip through the Hawaiian and French Polynesian islands starts at just $2,099, for instance.
+Plus, the total price of your trip will be reasonable— a seven-day trip through the Hawaiian islands starts at just $2,679, for instance.

 Not only is Royal Caribbean one of the largest cruise lines out there, it’s also one of the friendliest to your bank account.
-As U.S. News put it, “Travelers may find itineraries in popular Caribbean, European and Alaskan destinations for less than $200 per night.”
+As U.S. News put it, “Travelers may find itineraries in popular Caribbean and European destinations for less than $200 per person.”

 Whether you’re looking for a romantic getaway or a family vacation, Royal Caribbean offers a little something for everyone — there are adults-only pool areas, as well as entertainment options just for kids (it’s also the No. 2 best cruise line for families).